(Tuesday evenings in Davis & Woodland)

 Rae is astonishingly smart and perceptive, and yet so patient.
-Experiment or play it safe.
 She responds to each participant individually, with as much inspiration and guidance as each desires.
-Over the years, Rae has provided me with a consistent foundation of support as I’ve progressed from aspiring writer to published–and even paid–writer.
+Over the years, she has provided me with a consistent foundation of support as I’ve progressed from aspiring writer to published–and even paid–writer.
 (ST, Sacramento)

 Rae is a gifted teacher: she draws on a wealth of knowledge and brings out the best in her students.
 (Anonymous, Sacramento)

 Rae creates a stimulating, supportive environment with so many thoughtful, inspiring insights.
 Her poet’s vision is fresh and contagious.
 (KD, Carmichael)